jmlee337/replay-manager-for-slippi/README.md

 # Replay Manager for Slippi
 Replay Manager for Slippi helps users integrate [Slippi replays](https://github.com/project-slippi/slippi-wiki/blob/master/SPEC.md) with [start.gg](https://www.start.gg/) or [challonge](https://challonge.com/) brackets.
 It enables a workflow where Slippi replays are collected set-by-set, used to report set results (including character and stage data), and grouped/labelled for easier organization.

+Mac users, please see how to [open an app from an unidentified developer](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac).
 ## Features
 - Auto-detect USB drive
 - "Safely Remove" USB drive on replay folder deletion